TOUR PRICE US$ 540.00 Per person

 *Departure and arrival times are approximated.

-- Transfers from and to your hostel.
+- Transfers from your hotel to km 82.

-- Entrance fees for the Inca Trail and Machu Picchu
+- Entrance fees for the Inca Trail and Machu Picchu.

 - Briefing the night before the tour.